-Lesson Plan: Filling in the Gaps
+Lesson Plan: For Teachers: Filling in the Gaps

 Write the term "Canada's conscience" on the board.
 Ask: Why might someone be described this way?
 What character traits do you think someone has who is described this way?